PoYuYang/TMDB-iOS-App/README.md

 ## Watchlist

 User can add any show to their watchlist.
-Also they can remove it by long press the card or even drap and drop for the card for their preference
+Also they can remove it by long press the card or even drap and drop the card for their preference order
 <p align="center"><img src="img/IMG_2810.PNG" alt="Watchlist" width="300" />
 <img src="img/IMG_2811.PNG" alt="Watchlist" width="300" />
 <img src="img/IMG_2812.PNG" alt="Watchlist" width="300" /></p>